 Why Cusco is One of My Favorite Cities

 Three years ago, I sold my fitness business in Portland, Oregon, & decided to travel to South America for three months.
-My first decision: pick a city to base in, where I could learn Spanish & start getting familiar with Latin culture.
-I spent a MONTH researching great, South American cities ~ but eventually narrowed it down to two choices: Banos de Agua Santa in Ecuador, & Cusco, Peru.
+My first decision: pick a city to base myself in, where I could learn Spanish & start getting familiar with Latin culture.
+I spent a MONTH researching great South American cities ~ but eventually narrowed it down to two choices: Banos de Agua Santa in Ecuador, & Cusco, Peru.
 Ultimately, I chose Cusco, & ended up staying there a month.
-In this article, I’ll do my best to explain (& show) why Cusco is one of my favorite cities in the world…& how it began my love affair with South America.
+In this article, I’ll do my best to show why Cusco is one of my favorite cities in the world…& how it began my love affair with South America.

 Welcome to CUSCO!!
 In this article, I’ll do my best to explain why Cusco is one of my favorite cities in the world…